mokdevel/PenguinTower_c64/README.md

 # Licensing and (re-)use
 - The code is released as-is.
 I hope you may learn something from it.
 - Feel free to use any or all code in any way you like.
 - If someone decides to completely redo all the levels and release a new version, that is fine.
+Remember to send me a copy.
--- Make sure to name it with a distinct name like 'Penguin Tower - summer levels' -- Do not call it Penguin Tower 2
+- - Make sure to name it with a distinct name like 'Penguin Tower - summer levels'
+- - Do not call it Penguin Tower 2
 ## Do not
 - It is not allowed to publish Penguin Tower game on any other platforms without permission